EvernodeXRPL/evernode-sdk/evdevkit/index.md

 ### Changing tenant info
 In order to change the tenant info you need to override the [environment variables](#environment-variables):
-1. Set the HP_CLUSTER_SIZE environment variable to the size you want.
+1. Set the environment variables.
     ```
     # Windows (command prompt)
     set EV_TENANT_SECRET=snmyH19JLWVaUJKtM4cNxTT6t38eA